azainayub/weatherapp/README.md

 # weatherapp
-A simple Weather App using Yahoo Weather API that allows you enter a city name & get it weather details!"
+A simple Weather App using Yahoo Weather API that allows you to enter a city name & get it weather details!"